Combinatorial formulas for shifted dual stable Grothendieck polynomials: Bender--Knuth involutions for shifted bar tableaux

 We now consider the case of equivalence classes that contain both primed and unprimed bars.
 In this case, the exceptional rule defining $\approx$ must come into play: the tableau $T$ must have two diagonal boxes $(i, i)$ and $(i + 1, i + 1)$ for some $i$, at least one of which must be a bar unto itself.
 Any skew shifted shape that contains $(i, i)$ and $(i + 1, i + 1)$ also contains $(i, i + 1)$; up to conjugacy, we may assume that the box $(i, i + 1)$ is filled with an unprimed entry.
 In fact, this unprimed entry must be $1$: no tableau of the form $\begin{young}[15.5pt][c] , & y \\ x & 2 & \cdots \end{young}$ with entries in $\{1', 2', 1, 2\}$ is a sorted ShBT.
 Let $\cA$ be the bar containing the box $(i, i + 1)$.
 By hypothesis, one of the two boxes $(i, i)$ and $(i + 1, i + 1)$ must belong to a one-box bar that is filled with either $1'$ or $2'$.

 First, suppose that the box $(i, i)$ is a singleton bar $\cB$.
-In this case, its only relation under $\approx$ is $\cA \approx \cB$.
-In this case, the box $(i + 1, i + 1)$ could either be filled with $2'$ (if $\cB$ is also filled with $2'$) or with $2$; in the former case, its unique relation under $\approx$ is with $\cA$, and so in either case the logic of the previous paragraph applies to conclude that all boxes in the equivalence class belong to rows $i$ and $i + 1$.
+In this case, its only relation under $\approx$ is $\cA \approx \cB$, and the box $(i + 1, i + 1)$ could either be filled with $2'$ (if $\cB$ is also filled with $2'$) or with $2$.
+In the case that $(i + 1, i + 1)$ is filled with $2'$, its unique relation under $\approx$ is with $\cA$, and so in either case the logic of the previous paragraph applies to conclude that all boxes in the equivalence class belong to rows $i$ and $i + 1$.

 Second, suppose that box $(i + 1, i + 1)$ is filled with a primed entry.
 By Definition~\ref{def:sorted}, it follows that this entry is $2'$, and that $(i, i)$ is either filled with $1$ or with $2'$.
 In the former case, the equivalence class again belongs to two rows, for the same reasons.
 In the latter case, it turns out that the box $(i, i)$ must also be a bar unto itself because it is not possible to complete the diagram